 ATA's Spring Hill campus is approximately 18,000 square feet in size and is located in a retail center on Spring Hill Drive.
-There are 20 classrooms, a medical assisting/phlebotomy lab, nursing lab and a limited medical radiography lab.
+There are 20 classrooms, a dental assisting lab, medical assisting/phlebotomy lab, nursing lab(s) and a limited medical radiography lab.